an11ty/template/_src/styles/_README.md

 	layout styles.
 * `components` Styles that are scoped to components, like article figures.

+The eleventy watcher will auto-update for any file changes, but if you add a new file you will need to restart it.

 ```css
 body {
 	font-family: -apple-system,BlinkMacSystemFont,'Segoe UI',Roboto,Helvetica,Arial,sans-serif,'Apple Color Emoji','Segoe UI Emoji','Segoe UI Symbol';